 Fats are supportive of appetite regulation as well.
 Consuming dietary fat provides signals to the brain, through the hormone leptin, that you are full.
 This allows the body to prioritize metabolism over intake.

-When it comes to incorporating healthy fats at Thanksgiving, think about how you baste your turkey.
+When it comes to incorporating healthy fats at holiday meals, think about how you baste your turkey.
 I suggest coating the carcass with fresh herbs, salt, and pepper, blended with grass-fed butter and ghee.
 Or if you are dairy-free, you could opt for an olive oil and avocado oil mixture.
 Use pan drippings as the basting liquid throughout the roasting process.
 If the turkey doesn't have a lot of fat, which can happen with lean pastured birds, consider adding bone broth to the bottom of the pan to get some liquid and deglaze the browning fat for more flavor.

 3. Try baking with nut flours.

 Nut flours are made by blanching a nut and removing the skin, then grinding and sifting it into a fine flour.
 There is no bleaching, extraction of nutrients, and synthetic enrichment as seen with grain-based counterparts.

 Traditional grain-based flour loses a lot of its nutrients during processing.
 When it is milled and bleached, it is stripped of the nutrient-dense germ and bran.
 To remedy this nutrient loss, the flour is then enriched with B vitamins and minerals.
 However, this can cause issues, as the synthetic nutrients the flour are supplemented with may respond differently in the body than their natural form.
 For example, folic acid, the synthetic version of folate, is not well tolerated by individuals that have a MTHFR mutation (methylenetetrahydrofolate reductase).